sccn/sccn.github.io/workshops/EEGLAB_2023_Aspet.md

 ---------------------
 Space at the workshop is limited to about 40 to 50 participants.
 Participants will be accepted based on their academic background, motivation and submission for the poster session.
+Recent posters prepared for other conferences are welcome.

 To reimburse travel expenses of Workshop faculty and facilities rental, costs for the workshop will be as follows:

 Registration cost is 300 Euros for students and post-docs, 500 Euros for faculty and other professionals.
-The registration costs include conference space rental, all coffee breaks, and a short excursion.
+These registration costs include conference space rental, all coffee breaks, and a short excursion.
 When registering, participants are also expected to pay for accommodation and all meals to the Bois Perche retreat center (a total of 470 euros).
-Because of a grant from the CNRS, registration is free for participants from french laboratories (although accommodation is not free), and completely free (including accommodation for CNRS employes).
+Because of a grant from the CNRS, registration (although not accommodation) is free for participants from French laboratories, while through a CRNS grant accommodations are also free for CNRS employees.

 [REGISTER HERE](https://www.azur-colloque.fr/DR14/inscription/inscription/201)